-Huddled in a weather rotted building with encrusted windows in downtown Nevada City, Len and the boys spent their winters sitting around that rusting tin woodstove playing pinochle.
-Since they came from an era of Humphry Bolgart, and James Cagney, all chain-smoked unfiltered cigarettes, wore felt Stetson hats and walked with that fifties Bolgart swagger; silver flasks in hip pockets.
+Huddled in a weather rotted building with encrusted windows in downtown Nevada City, Len and the boys spent their winters sitting around that rusting tin wood stove playing pinochle.
+Since they came from an era of Humphrey Bogart and James Cagney, all chain-smoked unfiltered cigarettes, wore felt Stetson hats and walked with that fifties Bogart swagger; silver flasks in hip pockets.

 They were old men by the time I moved to the struggling ex-gold rush town filled with empty shops and boarded windows.
 It was just before Nevada City, like so many small towns with a story to tell, had been turned into one more roadside attraction.